ABKGroup/CT-UCSD/README.md

-This repository provides the scripts and testcases used to run [Circuit Training](https://github.com/google-research/circuit_training/commits/4c6fd98c20e67f9f9037a37b87ab2043a65d9ccf/) at UCSD.
+This repository provides scripts and testcases that we have used to run [Circuit Training](https://github.com/google-research/circuit_training/commits/4c6fd98c20e67f9f9037a37b87ab2043a65d9ccf/) at UCSD.
 We copied the original Circuit Training (CT) repository and made the necessary modifications to run our experiments.
-To run CT on our testcases, follow the instructions below.
+To run CT as we have, on our testcases, please follow the instructions below.

 ### **Building the Docker Environment**
 To build the Docker environment, use the following commands: